Muqaram0/Muqaram0/README.md

 # 💫 About Me:
 Computer Science engineering student at BITS Dubai.
-My aim is to use my technical and creative skills to create innovative and unique designs that solve everyday problems.
-I'm eager to learn more and develop my skills and knowledge.<br>
+Trying to use my technical and creative skills to create innovative and unique designs that solve everyday problems.
+Eager to learn more and develop my skills and knowledge.<br>

 ## 🌐 Socials: